bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 ### Variational Autoencoder

-VAE is using variational inference to provide esimates of untractable probabiltitites.

 To define all the things we need we start with first defining what is information **Information** is quantified with the $I=-log(p(x))$, where x is some event.
-For example, the probability of raining snow in July is low, since it is very unlikly.
+For example, the probability of raining snow in July is low, since it is very unlikely.
 However, if someone tells that the snow will rain that means that that information has very great information within.

 The average of information is **entropy**.
 The mathematical expectation of the information is entorpy $E(x)= \int -p(x)log(p(x)dx$.